Koh Hong Travel Guide: Phang Nga Bay’s Best Island (Krabi)

 The hottest months on Hong Island are mid-March to May, just before the monsoon, which has heavy rainfall and lasts from June to October.

-Keep in mind that in the transitional and rainy season, the best time for exploring is in the morning when it’s less likely to rain.
+In the transitional and rainy season, the best time for exploring is in the morning when it’s less likely to rain.
 And for that reason, we highly recommend booking a morning trip.

 Stay protected on public WiFi

-A VPN service ensures you privacy and freedom while browsing the internet by encrypting the connection and hiding the data from potential hackers.
+It encrypts your connection and hides your data from potential hackers.
 Also, with a VPN, you can access blocked/restricted content like some Netflix movies or booking sites.
-We’ve been using NordVPN for over 5 years now, and can highly recommend them.

-Tip: Shipped Away readers get a special deal
+TIP: Shipped Away readers get a special deal.

 It is not possible to stay overnight on Hong Island.
-It’s uninhabited, and without any accommodation, so only the national park rangers and restaurant employees are there during the opening hours.
+It’s uninhabited and without any accommodation, so only the national park rangers and restaurant employees are there during the opening hours.

 Nonetheless, there are some amazing stays in Krabi.
+Read: Where to Stay in Krabi – Best Hotels and Areas

 As in most Thailand national parks, flying a drone is forbidden on Hong Island.
 However, you’re allowed to drone in the Hong Lagoon.